bl1231/bilbomd/README.md

 ### [bilbomd-scoper][bilbomd-scoper]

-This service provides the Scoper pipeline for predeciting Mg++ ion positions in RNA with best fitting to experimental SAXS data.
+This service provides the Scoper pipeline for prediciting Mg++ ion positions in RNA with best fitting to experimental SAXS data.
+Currently Scoper will only run on Intel machines so cannot be deployed to NERSC Perlmutter.

 ### bilbomd-redis